jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 There are also some parallel commands that act specifically on the region, even when `transient-mark-mode` is disabled.
-These commands have the same keybinding as their standard counterparts, but use an uppercase letter instead.
+These commands have the same keybinding as their standard counterparts but use an uppercase letter instead.
 For example, `markdown-insert-blockquote` is bound to `C-c C-s q` and only acts on the region in `transient-mark-mode` while `markdown-blockquote-region` is bound to